Australian - UK Visitors Rating: 9.8/10 Excellent

 Day 9: Explore UNESCO Trangan Natural Heritage Site

-Day 10: Hanoi - Hue, World Cultural Heritage Site
+Day 10: Hanoi - Fly to Hue, World Cultural Heritage Site

 Day 11: Explore Charming Hue

-Day 12: Hue - Hoian street food tour
+Day 12: Hue - Drive to Hoian street food tour

 Day 13: Explore Hoian ancient town, Cultural Heritage Site

-Day 14: Hoi An cooking tour/ Myson Cultural Heritage Site/ Biking trip
+Day 14: Hoian cooking tour/ Myson tour /Boating, Biking trip

-Day 15: Danang departure(to Singapore, Bangkok, Siemreap, Saigon).
+Day 15: Danang departure(to Singapore, Bangkok, Siemreap - Cambodia, Saigon).

 Book your Hanoi holiday package here

-You will be welcomed and picked up by our tour guide at the airport on arrival.
+You will be welcomed and picked up by your local tour guide at the airport on arrival.
 Transfer you for check-in at hotel in Hanoi centre(Old Quarter recommended) and get recovery after long flight.
 Overnight in Hanoi Vietnam.

 Hanoi Holiday Package Included:

-Luxury Boutique Hotel in The Old Quarter or requested hotel, Private car, Meals: N/A
+Luxury Boutique Hotel in The Old Quarter or requested hotel, Private car, Meals: N/A, local tour guide

 Arriving in Sapa in noon time.
 Check into your hotel.
 In the afternoon, your tour guide will pick up you for short drive to Taphin village.
 There will be 2options for you - easy walking around the village and visit some H'Mong and Red Dzao families to discover the life or hard trekking from Matra village up and down the mountains in the buffalo trails through many fields to the Taphin village.
 Drive back to Sapa town and free at leisure.
 Overnight in Sapa.